rly0nheart/rly0nheart.com/content/posts/programming/pycharm-venv-issues-continue.md

 ## The Problem

 I was experiencing a strange issue where:
-- **Everything seemed to be working** - I could install packages, linting was functional, and scripts ran fine
+- **Everything seemed to be working**.
+I could install packages, linting was functional, and scripts ran fine
-- **But Black formatter refused to work** - it would fail with an error when trying to format code
+- **But Black formatter refused to work**.
+It would fail with an error when trying to format code
-- PyCharm showed the interpreter name in the bottom right, but **clicking it showed nothing** - as if no interpreter was configured
+- PyCharm showed the interpreter name in the bottom right, but **clicking it showed nothing**, as if no interpreter was configured
 - In the interpreter settings, my project's venv was marked as **`[invalid]`**, but PyCharm was actually using a different venv from my home directory instead
 - PyCharm insisted on using Python 3.14 from the host system, even though my toolbox only had Python 3.13
-- Creating new project venvs didn't help - PyCharm kept ignoring them in favor of the global one
+- Creating new project venvs didn't help: PyCharm kept ignoring them in favor of the global one

 The frustrating part was that things *appeared* to work because PyCharm was silently falling back to the wrong venv, making it hard to pinpoint what was actually wrong.